Access to Work scheme

 What happens next?

-After the signed letter has been returned to Access to Work (ATW) they will confirm that the claim is now live and that any recommendations or equipment can now be put into place.
+After the signed letter has been returned to ATW they will confirm that the claim is now live and that any recommendations or equipment can now be put into place.

 Purchasing your equipment

-As part of the assessment the Assessor may of recommended equipment which can now be purchased from the recommended supplier.
+As part of the assessment the assessor may have recommended equipment which can now be purchased from the recommended supplier.
 Usually the employer would be expected to fund the equipment or adaptation and then claim this cost back from ATW.
-If the applicant is self-employed, again they are usually expected to cover any costs for equipment and then claim this back, however, ATW may directly fund some equipment in exceptional circumstances but this is incredibly rare.
+If the applicant is self-employed, again they are usually expected to cover any costs for equipment and then claim this back, however, ATW may directly fund some equipment in exceptional circumstances.

-If a Support Worker has been agreed as part of the claimant’s award, it is their responsibility to identify and find a suitable candidate.
-There are two ways of finding a Support Worker, firstly using an employment agency and secondly advertising in local press.
-ATW suggest that an employment agency is the easiest way to find and pay a Support Worker, but make sure when investigating this route, you add on the agency costs onto the hourly rate of the Support Worker.
+If a support worker has been agreed as part of the claimant’s award, it is their responsibility to identify and find a suitable candidate.
+There are two ways of finding a support worker, firstly using an employment agency and secondly advertising in local press.
+ATW suggests that an employment agency is the easiest way to find and pay a support worker, but make sure when investigating this route as you add the agency costs onto the hourly rate of the support worker.
+Another option may be to employ a support worker who is self-employed.
+Their pay can be claimed by them directly from ATW.

 • Unemployed people starting a job